-PRESIDENT'S MESSAGE FOR THE 2014 CONFERENCE
+PRESIDENTS'S MESSAGE FOR THE 2017 CONFERENCE

 INTERNATIONAL VISITORS TO AUSTRALIA

-All visitors to Australia must have a valid visa before boarding their plane regardless of the length of stay.
+All visitors to Australia must have a valid Visa before boarding their plane regardless of the length of stay.

-2/ Apply for your visa at least 6-8 weeks before your intended date of travel to Australia (or 2 weeks for online applications) as visa processing times may vary.
+2. Apply for your Visa at least 6-8 weeks before your intended date of travel to Australia (or 2 weeks for online applications) as Visa processing times may vary.